-Before you deal with any financial services company, you can check if they are authorised and regulated on the Financial Services Register If you choose to do business with an unauthorised and unregulated company, then you would have no legal protection were things to go wrong.
+If you were to choose to do business with an unauthorised and unregulated company, then you would have no legal protection were things to go wrong.
 You would also be unable to refer any complaint about that company to the Financial Ombudsman Service.
+Before you deal with any financial services company, you can check if they are authorised and regulated on the Financial Services Register.

 Why is a credit check important?